 I introduce a few designs using some custom pattern brushes.
-I create one by taking a graphic, transform it into a brush and then play around with the settings within the natural Brush media window (Brush tip shape > Spacing and Shape dynamics > Angle Jitter set to Direction).
+I create one by taking a graphic, transforming it into a brush and then playing around with the settings within the natural Brush media window (Brush tip shape > Spacing and Shape dynamics > Angle Jitter set to Direction).

 Such brushes are ideal for creating clothing patterns, tattoos and scales, for example.

 05. Apply the Hexagon brush

 I use my simple custom Hexagon brush in three distinct areas for three different effects.
 First to create a chest plate, then to make some facial chains and finally to introduce some futuristic-looking texture on her chest and shoulder armour.

 Using the brush on different layers enables me to create a mask of my patterns, so I can paint inside them to depict dirt or worn edges.

 Reusing elements that you've already painted will save you time.
 Here I take the stone from the figure's forehead to create a flying spy-bot collar (of course!).

 I select the stone using the Lasso tool and then copy-paste it on to its own layer using shift+ctrl+C and shift+ctrl+V. I repaint the highlights and shadows by hand to avoid the copy-pasted feel.